 We purchase the majority of the components used in our products from a number of suppliers, but rely on a single supplier for some key components.
 In addition, we rely on single suppliers for certain services.
-If the supply of these components or services were interrupted for any reason, including COVID-19 pandemic and implied restrictions, our manufacturing and marketing of the affected products would be delayed.
+If the supply of these components or services were interrupted for any reason, including geographical tensions or instability, COVID-19 pandemic and implied restrictions, our manufacturing and marketing of the affected products would be delayed.
+Certain of these key suppliers may be exposed to variations in the costs of raw materials and components included in our products and, consequently, may suffer issues or delays in sourcing these components which would harm their business and operations.
 These delays could be extensive, especially in situations where a component substitution would require regulatory approval.
 In addition, such suppliers could decide unilaterally to increase the price of supplied items and therefore cause additional charges for the Company.
 We expect to continue to depend upon our suppliers for the foreseeable future.
 Failure to obtain adequate supplies of components or services in a timely manner and at the agreed price could have a material adverse effect on our business, financial condition and results of operations.